survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 You can also run Prettier as a [ESLint plugin](https://github.com/prettier/eslint-plugin-prettier).
 This way Prettier formats all files that go through ESLint and you will not need to repeat glob patterns.

-Assuming you already have ESLint configured as described above.
+Let’s install Prettier and eslint-plugin-prettier, assuming you already have ESLint configured as described above:

-Let’s install Prettier and eslint-plugin-prettier:

 ```bash
 npm install --save-dev prettier eslint-plugin-prettier